 Savor lunch with the locals, make wine in Colchagua Valley, and feast on a wine-paired dinner

 After breakfast, we’ll take a short walk to the Colchagua Museum to view the largest collection of pre-Columbian art in Chile.
-Next, we’ll set out for the town of Lolol.
-Brimming with arid landscapes and terracotta-roofed homes, this pueblo will show us a richer perspective of rural life in Chile.
-Here, we’ll get another taste of local culture when we join a Chilean family in their home for a traditional lunch.
+Next, we’ll get a taste of local culture when we join a Chilean family in their home for a traditional lunch.

 As we venture deeper into the Colchagua Valley, a wine aficionados’ paradise awaits.
 We’ll visit a Colchagua Valley winery for an introduction to what this region does best: from carménère to Syrah.
 We’ll learn about the region’s soil and climate, as well as the history of wine and the winemaking process in this region, all while sipping on wine.
-Then, if you're traveling during the harvest season between February and March, you’ll head out to the vineyard to pick your own grapes.
 Show off your skills as you make your own personal wine blend, based on what you’ve learned and tasted.

-Later, you’ll enjoy a sumptuous 3-course wine pairing dinner at the winery before returning to Santa Cruz in the evening.
+Later, you’ll enjoy a sumptuous 3-course wine pairing dinner at the hotel restaurant.

 Board a flight to Montevideo, Uruguay